 Does the contract contain performance measures/metrics?
 (Y/N) Choose an item.
 If No, please provide an explanation.
 Click here to enter text.
 Is the vendor meeting the performance requirements?
 (Y/N) Choose an item.
 If No, please provide an explanation.
 Click here to enter text.
 Have there been any contract violations or project slippages?
 (Y/N) Choose an item.
 If Yes, please provide an explanation.
 Click here to enter text.
-For any contract executed after July 1, 2010, does the contract comply with the provisions of s.
+For any contract executed after July 1, 2010, does the contract comply with the Choose an item. provisions of s.
 287.058, F.S.?
-(Y/N) Choose an item.
-If No, please provide an explanation.
+(Y/N) If No, please provide an explanation.
 Click here to enter text.
-Print Name & Initial of Person Completing Date